30 (Days); 9 (Industries); One (Chance to Win): A Month in Crowley Scanner Sales

 - Document scanners: Any institution with large quantities of loose materials can utilize document scanners for fast and accurate digitization of files, bank records, invoices, receipts, etc.

 - Machine vision and cultural heritage cameras: Manufacturing entities, archives, libraries and others with a need for graphic arts digitization or high-resolution inspection can utilize the MACHCAM 71 megapixel camera for integration into their own scanner, robot or stand.
+If you’re looking for an inspection camera, look no further.

 - Microfilm and microfiche scanners: Institutions with large film collections benefit from the fast-paced digitization and processing features provided by production-level film or fiche scanners.